amosproj/amos2023ws06-sales-lead-qualifier/Documentation/Classifier-Comparison.md

 | XL    | 0.16 | 0.07        | 0.13          | 0.14     | 0.12     | **0.20**           |

 For the 3-class split we observe similar performance for the XS and {S, M, L} classes for each model, while the XGBoost model slightly outperforms the other models.
 The KNN classifier is performing the best on the XL class while the Naive Bayes classifier performs worst.
 Interestingly, we can observe that the performance of the models on the XS class was barely affected by the merging of the s, M, and L classes while the performance on the XL class got worse for all of them.
 This needs to be considered, when evaluating the overall performance of the models on this data set split.
+The AdaBoost Classifier, trained on subset 1, performs best for the XL class.